Proudly serving Maine and Eastern New Hampshire including Portland, Bangor, Portsmouth, NH

 To install an exterior French drain, the contractor will take the following steps:

 At TC Hafford Basement Systems, we do not recommend this type of drainage system installed in your home.
 Instead, we suggest installing an interior basement drain along the inside perimeter of your basement or crawl space.
-For a free waterproofing quote in the Bangor, Portland, Rochester, Lewiston, Portsmouth, Dover, Waterville, South Portland, Auburn, Biddeford, Brunswick, Saco, Scarborough, Westbrook, Sanford, Gorham, Windham and surrounding Maine and New Hampshire area, call or e-mail us today!
+For a free waterproofing quote in the Bangor, Portland, Rochester, Lewiston, Portsmouth, Dover, Waterville, South Portland, Auburn, Biddeford, Brunswick, Saco, Scarborough, Westbrook, Sanford, Gorham, Windham and surrounding Maine area, call or e-mail us today!

 Getting Ready To Install an Exterior French Drain